Credit: ThisIsEngineering

-This article, therefore, breaks down each software in terms of core features, integration, pricing, and more to help you make an informed decision.
+However, coming to a detailed and comprehensive comparison between the three can be tough without a guide.
+This article aims to break down each software in terms of core features, integration, pricing, and more to help you to make an informed decision about which solution best fits your needs.

 Overview of Snowflake vs. Databricks vs. AWS Redshift

 The global data warehousing market could reach $51.18 billion by 2028, growing at a CAGR of 10.7% from 2020 to 2028, and Snowflake is among the key players.
-Looking into Databricks vs. Snowflake vs. AWS Redshift would help you find the best tool to help you store, centralize, transform, and analyze data.
+Looking into Databricks vs. Snowflake vs. AWS Redshift will help you find the best tool to help you store, centralize, transform, and analyze data.

 What Is Snowflake?

-It is meant to solve challenges that conventional (legacy, cloud, and on-premises) data systems can’t.
-It also eliminates a big data platform’s administrative and management burdens.
-It thus offers competitive enterprise-level data warehousing services.
+It is meant to solve challenges that conventional (legacy, cloud, and on-premises) data systems can't.
+It also eliminates a big data platform's administrative and management burdens.

 What Is Databricks?

 Databricks is a unified data analytics solution that combines data engineering and science across the machine learning lifecycle, from data preparation to ML configuration management.

 Its unique and extensive features help firms harness AI.

-Meanwhile, Databricks SQL vs. Snowflake cloud services allows customers to operate a multi-cloud lakehouse architecture.
+Meanwhile, Databricks SQL vs. Snowflake cloud services allow customers to operate a multi-cloud lakehouse architecture.
 The software is ideal for firms in energy and utilities, financial services, advertising & marketing.

 It works well also with the public sector, telecom, healthcare & life science, and many others.

 What Is AWS Redshift?

-AWS Redshift is Amazon’s cloud-based data storage solution.
+AWS Redshift is Amazon's cloud-based data storage solution.
 It uses SQL to query petabytes of organized and semi-structured data across your data warehouse, operational database, and data lake.
-It is one of Snowflake’s competitors.

 Because the solution is fully linked with AWS, you can save your query results to S3 in open formats.
 Like many AWS services, it can be set up with a few clicks and has several data import possibilities.
 Redshift data is encrypted for protection.